schwa/SwiftFormats/README.md

 - [ ] Make angle parser not care and parse rad or ° correctly.
 - [ ] In general parsers need to be configured less and accept more formats.
 - [ ] Real docc documentation.
+- [ ] Fuzz parsers and see what fun will ensue.

 ## Resources